asporQ/Database-Project/README.md

     • Rating System: a star-based rating system (e.g., 1 to 5 stars) for users to rate products
     • Presentation: 10-15 mins (idea, database schema design, app demo)

 For contributors:

-    Note:
-        • migrate and seed first if first clone
+   • migrate and seed first if first clone if not first time run below on database sql to clear old data first

+        SET FOREIGN_KEY_CHECKS = 0;
+        TRUNCATE TABLE laravel.products;
+        SET FOREIGN_KEY_CHECKS = 1;

-        • admin need to change on database directly
+   • admin need to change status by manual on database directly to admin